parisaonthemoon/asd/README.md

 Here are the key algorithms and concepts covered:

-* [cite_start]**_Fractional Knapsack Problem_**: An optimization problem solved by greedily selecting items with the highest value-to-weight ratio to maximize total value. [cite: 1247, 1248, 1249, 1250]
+* **_Fractional Knapsack Problem_**: An optimization problem solved by greedily selecting items with the highest value-to-weight ratio to maximize total value.
+*
-* [cite_start]**_Activity-Selection Problem_**: A scheduling problem solved by greedily choosing the activity with the earliest finish time to maximize the number of compatible activities. [cite: 1318, 1319, 1331]
+* **_Activity-Selection Problem_**: A scheduling problem solved by greedily choosing the activity with the earliest finish time to maximize the number of compatible activities.
+*
-* [cite_start]**_Huffman Codes_**: A classic data compression algorithm that uses a greedy strategy to build an optimal prefix-free binary code tree for characters based on their frequency. [cite: 1424, 1425, 1426, 1427, 1428, 1429, 1430, 1445]
+* **_Huffman Codes_**: A classic data compression algorithm that uses a greedy strategy to build an optimal prefix-free binary code tree for characters based on their frequency.
+*
-* [cite_start]**_Coin Change Problem_**: A classic example used to demonstrate that while a greedy approach can be optimal for certain coin systems, it can fail for others. [cite: 1621, 1622]
+* **_Coin Change Problem_**: A classic example used to demonstrate that while a greedy approach can be optimal for certain coin systems, it can fail for others.
+*
-* [cite_start]**_Proof of Optimality_**: Greedy algorithms require a formal proof, often by contradiction, to show that the local choices lead to a global optimum. [cite: 1295, 1296, 1297, 1298, 1299, 1300]
+* **_Proof of Optimality_**: Greedy algorithms require a formal proof, often by contradiction, to show that the local choices lead to a global optimum.